An equivariant Atiyah-Patodi-Singer index theorem for proper actions I: the index formula: Convergence of delocalised -invariants

 Hence $\|\psi\|_g$ and $\|\tilde \psi\|_g$ are finite.
 We saw in the proof of Lemma \ref{lem rapid decr pol} that $\psi, \tilde \psi \in l^1(G) \subset C^*_r(G)$.
 There we also saw that the constant $A$ in \eqref{eq norm g} can be chosen continously in $n$ and $n'$.
 This finishes the proof. \end{proof}

-Propositions \ref{prop proj lim} and \ref{prop heat pol} have the following consequence. \begin{proposition} If $G$ is a discrete, finitely generated group and $(g)$ has polynomial growth, then $D_N$ has a $g$-delocalised $\eta$-invariant. \end{proposition} \begin{remark} For finitely generated discrete groups, a general criterion for convergence of delocalised $\eta$-invariants was obtained in \cite{CWXY19}.
+Propositions \ref{prop proj lim}, \ref{prop proj lim small t} and \ref{prop heat pol} have the following consequence. \begin{proposition} Suppose that $G$ is a discrete, finitely generated group and $(g)$ has polynomial growth.
+If $D_N$ is invertible, then $\eta_g(D_N)$ converges for large $t$.
+If, furthermore, either $g$ has no fixed points or $D$ is a twisted $\Spinc$-Dirac operator, then $\eta_g(D_N)$ also converges for small $t$, so $D_N$ has a $g$-delocalised $\eta$-invariant. \end{proposition} \begin{remark} For finitely generated discrete groups, a general criterion for convergence of delocalised $\eta$-invariants was obtained in \cite{CWXY19}.
 For hyperbolic groups, Puschnigg \cite{Puschnigg09} shows that an algebra $\cA$ to which $\tau_g$ extends exists.
 It may be possible to use this to obtain a version of Proposition \ref{prop deloc eta discr} for such groups. \end{remark}